lahlouasmae/MindfulMoments/README.md

 ## Frontend
 ### Technologies Used from mobile side

- -Android
+- Android
- -Java
+- Java

 ### Technologies Used from web side

- -React Js
+ - React Js
- -Css
+ - Css

 ## Backend
 ### Technologies Used

- -Spring Boot
+ - Spring Boot
- -MySql
+ - MySql

 ## Project Structure
 Our project follows a comprehensive three-tier architecture split into backend (Spring Boot), frontend (React.js), and mobile (Android) applications.